-For the year ended December 31, 2021, the NYSE Arca market value of each Share increased from \$10.86 per Share to \$17.12 per Share.
-The Share price low and high for the year ended December 31, 2021 and related change from the Share price on December 31, 2020 was as follows: Shares traded at a low of \$10.70 per Share (-1.47%) on January 4, 2021, and a high of \$18.75 per Share (+72.69%) on October 26, 2021.
-No distributions were paid to Shareholders during the year ended December 31, 2021.
-Therefore, the total return for the Fund on a market value basis was +57.64%.
+For the year ended December 31, 2021, the NYSE Arca market value of each Share increased from \$8.44 per Share to \$13.57 per Share.
+The Share price low and high for the year ended December 31, 2021 and related change from the Share price on December 31, 2020 was as follows: Shares traded at a low of \$8.26 per Share (-2.13%) on January 4, 2021, and a high of \$15.44 per Share (+82.99%) on October 26, 2021.
+No distributions were paid for the year ended December 31, 2021.
+Therefore, the total return for the Fund on a market value basis was +60.78%.

-Energy commodity prices rallied significantly through 2021, supported by the rare occurrence of a strong cycle in oil, with rising demand and tightening supplies happening simultaneously.
+Crude oil prices rallied significantly through 2021, supported by the rare occurrence of a strong cycle, with rising demand and tightening supplies happening simultaneously.
 World production was at decade lows following the historic OPEC+ production cut in spring 2020 and reduced North American production to combat the collapsing demand resulting from global lockdowns.
 As vaccines rolled out and global economies came back to life, pent up demand driven by COVID-19 fatigue led to rapidly tightened balances.
-Demand for transportation fuels like gasoline and diesel recovered quicker than expected.
-In addition, natural gas prices skyrocketed in the fourth quarter to levels not seen since 2008, as the global energy crisis intensified.
-A combination of rising demand in Asia and Europe, coupled with restricted global supplies created the perfect storm for the commodity and the energy market overall.